kaf-lamed-beyt/react-tab/README.md

 Currently, react-tab has support for barebones react projects &mdash; that do not depend on a component UI library like Chakra UI etc. &mdash;

 Support for chakra-ui is going on though.
-It should be live soon &mdash; or never. it all depends on the bandwidth i can give to it :sad:
+It should be live soon &mdash; or never. it all depends on the bandwidth i can give to it 🥲

 To use the component, you can install it with your preferred package manager.
 The command below ascertains that.